SoftboxLab/generator-app-gen/README.md

 ```

 # Examples
-## 1) Print at console a string from JSON template where the input is supplied by user.
+## Prints a string at console from a JSON template where the input is supplied by user.

 app-gen.json
 ```